Greater Jakarta People's Militia: In Karawang

 During its time at Karawang, LRJR and other armed groups controlled trade links between there and Jakarta, controlling the Karawang railway station.
 The group was initially supported by the Republican authorities, along with other irregular groups across Indonesia, and organized a central organization for the groups to coordinate, hence granting them formal military status.
 However, when the Indonesian administration called for a merging of the various armed groups into the Indonesian National Armed Forces (then known as the Republic of Indonesia Armed Forces, Tentara Republik Indonesia or TRI), LRJR resisted the move.

 LRJR was strongly opposed to the Linggadjati Agreement of November 1946, and openly called Sukarno and Hatta as "traitors".
 The group also incited fighting against TRI, at occasions attacking TRI posts.
+The LRJR then followed the Persatuan Perjuangan's campaign for recognition of complete Indonesian independence before negotiations with the Netherlands.
 During the ceasefire negotiations that preceded Linggadjati, LRJR had launched a major attack against a Dutch barracks on 26 September 1946.
 LRJR later founded the Laskar Rakyat Jawa Barat - a coalition of laskar groups across West Java.

 During the negotiation process for the detailed demarcations of the Linggadjati Agreement, commander of Republican forces around the east of Jakarta Suroto Kunto disappeared, and was presumed kidnapped and killed.
 Kunto's superior Daan Jahja assumed that LRJR was the group responsible for the kidnapping, arrested a LRJR member and nearly killed him though he was prevented by Siliwangi Division commander Abdul Haris Nasution, who was wary of conflict with LRJR.